CatTanker/cnc_map_tool_guide/docs/linux.md

 ### Dotnet Not Found
 if you get an error message, especially while attempting to run the dotnet7 client (specifically the client, not the game), complaining something similar to "dotnet not a known command" or "dotnet unrecognised script", then you *need* to install dotnet 7 runtime.
 Check [Arch Wiki](https://wiki.archlinux.org/title/.NET#Installation) for further details.

+### Wine-Introduced Limitations

+-  Often with 'mono' it appears that the client is without sound.
+-  With some renderers the minimap is black and appears very glitchy ingame.
+Works in functionality though. **Changes between renderers.**

 ### General Support
 As a general word of advice, if there is a known and trusted fix for an issue in a formal location, then it's alternative will likely work in linux.